KidkArolis/jetpack/README.md

 For the **client**:
 - client side bundling powered by [webpack](https://webpack.js.org/)
 - es6 code transpiled with [babel](https://babeljs.io/) with [babel-preset-env](https://babeljs.io/docs/plugins/preset-env/)
-- jsx is transpiled to h/React.createElement/Preact.h depending on what's installed
+- jsx is transpiled to `React.createElement` or `h` depending on what's installed
 - use good ol css with autoprefixing with `require('./styles.css')`
 - hot reload everything with `module.hot.accept()`